-- Sometimes dumb luck creates anomalies (choosing the direction of the location) - Sometimes serendipity (noticing the soil map) begins the process of resolution (adding a line of evidence) - An expert interview (second line of evidence) offered the insight needed to understand the focus group findings.
+- Sometimes dumb luck creates anomalies (choosing the sequence for the focus groups of the location). - Real-time debriefing supported active hypothesizing. - Sometimes serendipity (noticing the soil map) begins the process of resolution (adding a line of evidence) - An expert interview (second line of evidence) offered the insight needed to understand the focus group findings.